aishwaryyasarkar/aishwaryyasarkar/README.md

 - Parallel Computing & Cloud AI

 ### 🏕️ Hobbies
 - Reading books from various genres and trying to explore as many topics as I can.
-Check out some of my favorite books on my [website](https://aishwaryyasarkar.github.io/).
+Check out some of my favorite books [here](https://www.goodreads.com/review/list/78134435?shelf=favorites).
 - Playing various racquet sports.
 - Watching documentaries, especially on history and science.